Home Planning & Renovations

 Two Ways to Waterproof Your Shower

 Although the floor and walls of your shower are covered with tiles, the grout between them is not.
+Sealing grout lines and using caulk in corners and joints is essential to prevent leaks and mold growth.
 Thus, it’s important to know your options for waterproofing the floor under your shower tiles.
+Applying a waterproofing membrane beneath the tiles is a crucial step to prevent water damage and ensure a watertight seal.
+You should install a waterproofing membrane on top of the cement board before tiling to enhance durability and protection.

 Mortar Bed + Membrane